kate-eisen/kate-eisen.github.io/updates.md

 <td  width="90%" style="padding-bottom:10px;">
 I defended my Ph.D.!
 A big thank you to my committee members for their support, and to my friends and family in & out of academia who zoomed into my virtual defense and made it a lot of fun! <br> <br>
-  I submitted a manuscript that provides evidence for character displacement in floral scent in *Clarkia*!
+  I submitted a manuscript that provides evidence for character displacement in floral scent in <i>Clarkia</i>!
 It's available now on [bioRxiv](https://doi.org/10.1101/2020.04.02.022004). <br>

 </td>
 </tr>